 Organisations also have placed a real emphasis on values and how these lead to behaviours that support the strategy.
 This answers the question: 'How do I need to do it?'

 It is assumed (hoped?) that this clarity will lead to success.

 In our experience, there is a third, vital question to be answered; a question which enables people to become committed to developing and using these behaviours and delivering on these outcomes.

 That question is: 'Why bother?'
 (It is the What's in it for me factor).

 How do you harness motivation?

 Motivational Maps is a diagnostic tool that enables individuals to understand what drives them.
 It gives them a measure which shows the intensity and relative importance of nine motivators at work.
-What's more, is it shows how well each motivator is currently being met - and so enabling an individual to put in place an action plan to increase or maintain their current level of motivation.
+What's more, it shows how well each motivator is currently being met - and so enables an individual to put in place an action plan to increase or maintain their current level of motivation.
 By creating a common language around motivation, and a measure, it makes the invisible, visible.

 Maps from different people can be combined to give data on team motivation and organisational levels of motivation.
 Imagine being able to pinpoint what's driving each team, what reward strategies will be most effective and what's enabling and derailing performance.
 Maps can help you do this.
 To find out more about Motivational Maps, click here.

 Building a better organisation through harnessing motivation